gleb-kun/ASEmoji/README.md

 :heart::fist::v:

 Emoji for C++ Developers.
 List of supported emoji in [EmojiList.md](EmojiList.md).
+There are currently 3781 emoji supported in the library (Last updated March 3, 2025).
-This implementation will contain all emojis presented on the [Unicode official site](https://unicode.org/emoji/charts/full-emoji-list.html) (Full Emoji List, v16.0) .
+This implementation contains all emojis presented on the [official Unicode website](https://unicode.org/emoji/charts/full-emoji-list.html) (Full Emoji List, v16.0).
-Currently, 42 emojis have been added to demonstrate the functionality (on Feb 28 2025).
+In addition, the library supports emojis based on skin color, gender, etc., as well as combinations.
+As a result, all _fully-qualified_ emojis presented in the [document](https://unicode.org/Public/emoji/latest/emoji-test.txt) are supported.

 This project was inspired by [emojicpp](https://github.com/99x/emojicpp) &